Steamed Chilies with Shishito Peppers

-- You need to poke each chili with a fork for even cooking during the steaming.
+- Start by poking each chili with a fork to ensure even cooking during steaming.

-- Toss the chilies with either plain flour or rice flour depends on your preference.
+- Then, toss the chilies with plain or rice flour, depending on your preference.

-- Steam them until soft in a hot steamer, about 3-4 minutes.
+- Steam them in a hot steamer for about 3-4 minutes until they’re soft.

-- Make the chili sauce using Korean condiments and chili flakes.
-Then toss the chilies in the sauce.
-That’s it!
+- To make the chili sauce, use Korean condiments and chili flakes, then toss the steamed chilies in the sauce.
+That’s all there is to it!

 They can be somewhat spicy due to the Korean chili flakes but not overwhelmingly, though.
 You can always adjust the amount of chili flakes depends on your liking.
 You will love the gentle yet chewy texture of these steamed chilies.